Table of Contents

 As defined and regulated in 49 CFR Part 40, the employer must implement the Follow Up Testing Plan as prescribed by the SAP once the employee returns to safety sensistive duty for the purpose of verifying continued compliance with safety sensitive duty.
 (Employers are not obligated to hire, or put back to work, employees who are participating in the RTD Process).
 All FMCSA employers who employ employees who are in the RTD Process MUST enter the date of the last Follow Up Test (completion date) INTO THE CLEARINGHOUSE (this is Step 6 of the 6 step FMCSA Clearinghouse process).

-The Follow Up Testing Plan is implemented by the employer AFTER the employee is determined as compliant by the SAP and the employer returns the employee to safety sensitive duty.
-The Follow Up Plan is NOT to be considered the same testing requirement of 12 months of random screening as often required by the USCG in their "Sweeney Cure" process.
+Note to USCG regulated employees: The Follow Up Plan is NOT to be considered the same testing requirement of 12 months of random screening as often required by the USCG in their "Sweeney Cure" process.
 The Follow Up Testing Plan is required by 49 CFR Part 40 to be implemented by the employer as outlined in 49 CFR Part 40.
-In order to setup the 12 month random screening as required by the USCG, employees are encouraged to contact an Occupational Medicine drug testing company which will perfom random DOT drug testing.
+In order to setup the 12 month random screening as required by the USCG, employees are instructed to contact an Occupational Medicine drug testing company or Consortium/Third-Party Administrator (C/TPA) to perfom random DOT compliant drug testing.

 If the employee is an owner / operator who contracts services then the DOT regulations advise the employee to consult with a Consortium/Third-Party Administrator (C/TPA) to conduct or manage the Follow Up Drug Testing Plan.
 See the FMCSA's page on C/TPA's here: What Are Consortium/Third-Party Administrators?